AyaAls777/visionSort-AIChallenge/README.md

 ## Challenges Faced

+-Deployment issues on Streamlit Cloud due to Python versioning, OpenCV, and Torch compatibility, had to switch to hugging face for deployment.
 - Balancing scope under tight time pressure.
 - First time independently building an AI project — and seriously working with Python.
 - Initially aimed to integrate CLIP (semantic search), GPT-4 (prompt refinement), and BLIP (fallback captioning) — but the stack proved too complex for the challenge timeline.